 tomar portugal 11 best things to do in the templar city 2

 The Claustro da Lavagem is a two-story Gothic structure where monks washed their habits.
-The Claustro dos Corvos and Claustro da Micha were the working areas where daily monastery operations took place.
-The entire complex rewards slow, deliberate exploration rather than rushing through.
+Meanwhile, the Claustro dos Corvos and Claustro da Micha were the working areas where daily monastery operations took place.
+The entire complex rewards slow, deliberate exploration rather than rushing through the halls.

 Exploring the Tomar Portugal City Center